IBE160/SG-Bergen/docs/ux-design-specification.md

 ### 6.1 Component Strategy

 The component library strategy is to leverage the `shadcn/ui` design system for foundational components and create custom, application-specific components for more complex UI elements.

 **From Design System (`shadcn/ui`):**

 *   **Button:** Used for all interactive actions (e.g., "Create Game", "Join", "Ready", "Ask", "Yes/No").

 *   **Input:** Used for entering the game code and typing questions.

 *   **Card:** Used as the base for character cards and UI panels.

 *   **AlertDialog / Dialog:** Used for confirmation prompts (e.g., "Make a Guess?").

 *   **Avatar:** Used for player profile icons in the lobby.

+**Customization of `shadcn/ui`:** While `shadcn/ui` components are unstyled, they will be customized to strictly follow the project's Visual Foundation (colors, typography, spacing) to ensure a cohesive look and feel.

 **Custom Components:**

 The primary custom component is the **Character Board**, which is a grid composed of interactive **Character Cards**.

 #### Custom Component: Character Card

 *   **Purpose:** To display a single character and allow the user to toggle their "eliminated" state.

 *   **Anatomy:**

     *   A `Card` component containing the character's `Image` and `Name`.

 *   **Behavior:**

     *   On click, the card toggles between its "Active" and "Eliminated" states.

 *   **States:**

     *   **Active:** The character is a potential candidate.
 The card is displayed in full color.

     *   **Eliminated:** The character has been ruled out.
 The character's image is grayed out to maintain visibility, allowing the user to easily see who they have eliminated and potentially undo the action.

+*   **Variants:**

+    *   **Default:** Standard size for the main character board.

+    *   **Small:** A smaller version could be used to show the opponent's chosen character at the end of the game.

 *   **Accessibility:**

     *   The card should be focusable and its state (Active/Eliminated) should be announced to screen readers.

 **Rationale for Refinement:** Graying out the image instead of using an 'X' allows users to more easily review their eliminated characters and correct any mistakes, which aligns with our "Intuitive Guidance" principle.

 ---

 ## 7. UX Pattern Decisions

 ### 7.1 Consistency Rules

 The following UX pattern decisions will be applied consistently throughout the application to ensure a predictable and intuitive user experience:

 *   **Button Hierarchy:**

     *   **Primary Actions:** Solid blue (`#4299E1`) buttons for the main action on a screen (e.g., "Create New Game", "Start Game").

     *   **Secondary Actions:** Solid green (`#48BB78`) buttons for positive secondary actions (e.g., "Play Again", "Yes" in a question).

     *   **Destructive Actions:** A distinct red color (`#E53E3E`) for actions with negative consequences (e.g., "Quit Game", "No" in a question).

 *   **Feedback Patterns:**

     *   **Success Messages:** Temporary, non-intrusive "toast" notifications (e.g., "Game code copied!").

     *   **Error Messages:** Displayed directly below the relevant input field for context (e.g., "Invalid game code").

     *   **Loading Indicators:** Subtle spinners or skeleton loaders to indicate content is being fetched or processed.

 *   **Modal Patterns:**

     *   **Critical Confirmations:** Use a modal with a dark overlay for high-stakes actions requiring explicit user confirmation (e.g., "Are you sure you want to make a guess?").

     *   **Dismissal:** Non-critical modals can be dismissed by clicking the overlay or pressing the Escape key.

+### 7.2 Additional Pattern Definitions

+*   **Form Patterns:**

+    *   **Labels:** All input fields must have a clearly associated `<label>`.

+    *   **Help Text:** Optional helper text can be placed below the input field to provide context.

+    *   **Validation:** Input is validated on blur or form submission.
+Error messages appear below the field and are tied to the input with `aria-describedby`.

+*   **Navigation Patterns:**

+    *   **Active State:** The current active page or section in any navigation menu will be visually distinct (e.g., using the Primary Accent color or a bold font weight).

+    *   **Back Button:** In-game navigation will rely on clearly labeled buttons (e.g., "Return to Main Menu") rather than browser history to avoid breaking the game state.

+*   **Empty State Patterns:**

+    *   **Purpose:** When a list or area has no content, it should not be left blank.

+    *   **Content:** Display a simple message that explains why the area is empty and what the user can do next (e.g., "No games found.
+Why not start a new one?").
+An icon or subtle illustration can be included.

 ---

 ## 8. Responsive Design & Accessibility

 ### 8.1 Responsive Strategy

 The game will be developed as a **Responsive Web Application**, with an initial focus on **PC-web browsers**.
 The design will ensure a clean and usable layout on desktop screen sizes.

-While future iterations may expand to tablet and mobile, the current scope prioritizes the desktop experience.
+*   **Adaptation Patterns:**

+    *   **Layout:** On smaller screens (tablet and below), multi-column layouts will collapse into a single-column layout to ensure readability and usability.
+The character board will wrap into a vertical-scrolling grid.

+    *   **Navigation:** For smaller viewports, primary navigation controls may be consolidated into a hamburger menu or a bottom tab bar to save space.

+    *   **Touch Targets:** All interactive elements will have a minimum touch target size of 44x44 pixels on smaller screens to ensure they are easily tappable.

 **Accessibility Strategy:**